-August 5th, 2020 Contact:
+September 23rd, 2020

-Brenna Bates-Grubb-Community Outreach Specialist
+Contact:

-Karen Mellor-Entomologist
+Brenna Bates-Grubb-Community Outreach Specialist Karen Mellor-Entomologist

-Invasive Aedes Mosquito Reappears in Lancaster and Palmdale, CA
+Invasive Aedes Mosquitoes Identified in Two New Locations in Palmdale, CA

-Lancaster, CA - The Antelope Valley Mosquito and Vector Control District has detected two samples of an invasive mosquito.
-One sample was collected near 30th West and Avenue L in Lancaster and the other sample was detected in Palmdale near 25th Street East and Avenue R-8.
-The District has detected this invasive mosquito in these same two locations in years prior, but this is the first detection for the 2020 season.
+Lancaster, CA - The Antelope Valley Mosquito and Vector Control District has identified invasive Aedes mosquitoes in two new locations in Palmdale, California.
+One site near 30th Street East and Avenue R and one site near 35th Street East and Avenue R. The District has not detected this invasive mosquito in these locations prior to this identification.
 District entomologist, Karen Mellor, identified these samples as Aedes aegypti, also known as the Yellow Fever mosquito.
-Mellor states, "This type of mosquito was first discovered in the Antelope Valley in October of 2018, but we have since detected it several more times during the 2019 season, and now this year."
+Mellor states, "This type of mosquito was first discovered in the Antelope Valley in October of 2018.
+We have since detected it several more times during the 2019 season, and again this year.
+Some detections were in the same areas as previous years, but we have also identified them in several new areas of town during the 2020 season."

 Aedes aegypti is a small black and white mosquito that is closely associated with human dwellings.
-Unlike our native Culex mosquitoes that generally bite during dusk and dawn and tend to be less aggressive, Aedes mosquitoes will actively pursue people, throughout the entire day and into the evening.
+Unlike our native Culex mosquitoes that generally bite during dusk and dawn, Aedes mosquitoes will actively pursue people, throughout the entire day and into the evening.

-Invasive Aedes mosquitoes feed almost exclusively on humans, biting aggressively all day long.
-Female mosquitoes will lay eggs in small containers, just above the water line.
+Invasive Aedes mosquitoes feed almost exclusively on humans, and tend to bite below the knees.
+Female mosquitoes will lay eggs in small containers, such as vases, buckets, pots and plant saucers just above the water line.
 The eggs can dry up and survive for six or more months, waiting for the container to re-flood so they can hatch.
+Aedes mosquitoes are typically introduced into new areas by bringing in containers from other areas that contain the eggs.
+Prior to use, be sure to scrub out any newly obtained containers (pots, plant saucers, vases, bird baths etc...) to dislodge any eggs that might be inside.

 Aedes aegypti have the potential to carry very different diseases than our native Culex mosquitoes and are known transmitters of diseases like Yellow Fever, Dengue Fever, Chikungunya, and Zika virus.
-"Although these mosquitoes have the potential to carry these diseases, there is currently no local transmission occurring," said District Manager Cei Kratz.
+"Although these mosquitoes have the potential to carry these diseases, there is currently nothing to indicate that local transmission occurring," said District Manager Cei Kratz.
 "Keeping mosquito populations low remains of utmost importance due to the potential for these diseases to make their way into the mosquito population," states Kratz.